Ftarluse/CASS-ADM/README.md

 Set `--test` to an empty string (`''`) to train the model.
 To test the model, set `--test` to the checkpoint filename, such as `best_roc.pth`.

-Qualitative results of **CASS-ADMS** (Row 3) and **CASS-ADMM** (Row 4) on the MVTec AD dataset.
+Qualitative results of CASS-ADMS (Row 3) and CASS-ADMM (Row 4) on the MVTec AD dataset.

 ![mvtec_ad](./figures/mvtec_ad.jpg)

 # Run Steel-AD

-Qualitative results of different models on the Steel-AD dataset under 1-shot setting.
-From top to bottom, the figure shows: input image, anomaly mask, and experimental results.
+Qualitative results of different models on the Steel-AD dataset in the 1-shot setting.
+From top to bottom, the rows show the input image, anomaly mask, and experimental results.

 ![stell_ad](./figures/1-shot_results.jpg)